Gauravcg492/ISFCR-CTF-2020-WriteUps.io/CTF2/Steganography/WriteUps.md

 Solution
 ------
-This challenge is another extension of [this challenge](https://github.com/hat-im/ISFCR-Stegano-Writeups/tree/master/Can%20You%20Read%20Me) and also [this one](https://github.com/hat-im/ISFCR-Stegano-Writeups/tree/master/We%20Need%20To%20Go%20Deeper%20Part%20I)
+This challenge is another extension of Part I and also [this one](https://github.com/sivagirish81/ISFCR-CTF-2020-WriteUps.io/blob/master/CTF2/Steganography/files/head__shoulders.wav)

-After extracting the [hidden file]() from the audio track, we go through the file to find that two different fonts are being used in the text.
+After extracting the [hidden file](https://github.com/sivagirish81/ISFCR-CTF-2020-WriteUps.io/blob/master/CTF2/Steganography/files/ctf%7B38734%7D.pdf) from the audio track, we go through the file to find that two different fonts are being used in the text.
 We simply concatinate all the text in Courier New font and that forms the string: BIPWNMKSRTFJDHP (in uppercase).

 Placing the letters inside the ctf{} gives us the flag, **ctf{BIPWNMKSRTFJDHP}**.